-Food in anime has successfully breached the imaginations of many whom consume the prolific medium.
-With fans clamouring to discover the history, taste and texture of their character’s favourite dishes – and we’re no exception.
+Food in anime has successfully breached the imaginations of many who consume the prolific medium.
+With fans clamouring to discover the history, taste, and texture of their character’s favourite dishes – and we’re no exception.

 Through our fervent love of the medium, we’ve found an equally fervent love of Japanese foods – watching our favourite anime films/TV shows and thinking “wow, that cake looks delicious.
 We need to try it”.
 And it seems that the two forms of consumption go hand in hand.
 As the vast pool of anime content offers up a slew of enticing dishes to keep your eyes fixed and your mouth watering.

 Bringing us thus, to this very article – an in-depth look at some of the tastiest and most popular foods found throughout the world of anime.
-Detailing mains and snacks, drinks and deserts; here are five foods often seen in anime.
+Detailing mains and snacks, drinks, and desserts; here are five foods that are often seen in anime.

 Japanese Honey Cake / Castella Cake

 Siberia/Castella Cake, otherwise known as Japanese Honey Cake, is a spongy, soft and endearingly sweet style treat that appears in many anime feats.
-Seen above in Hayao Miyasaki’s, The Wind Rises (2013), Castella is primarily made from flour, sugar, eggs and mizuame – a sticky liquid Japanese sweetener that literally translates to “water candy”.
+As seen above in Hayao Miyasaki’s, The Wind Rises (2013), Castella is primarily made from flour, sugar, eggs, and mizuame – a sticky liquid Japanese sweetener that literally translates to “water candy”.

 Great with green tea and myriad in variety, Castella Cake is a sweet, sugary treat to get your culture buds roused and your taste buds tantalized.

-Onigiri, otherwise known as Rice Balls, are a Japanese food made from white rice formed into triangular or cylindrical shapes and often wrapped in nori (seaweed).
-Traditionally filled with pickled ume (umeboshi – Japanese Plums), salted salmon or any other salty or sour ingredient that works as a natural preservative.
+Onigiri, otherwise known as Rice Balls, is a Japanese food made from white rice formed into triangular or cylindrical shapes and often wrapped in nori (seaweed).
+Traditionally filled with pickled ume (umeboshi – Japanese Plums), salted salmon, or any other salty or sour ingredient that works as a natural preservative.